goto40/cpp_with_webui/README.md

 # C++ with WebUI

-This repository demonstrates how to create a C++ backend software working together with a Javascript frontend.
+This repository **demonstrates how to create a C++ backend** software working together with a **Javascript frontend**.

 This is a very simple and ad-hoc solution without any claim to completeness regarding the possibilities to communicate or other possible solutions to the problem.

 This repository does not discuss possibilities to encode/decode messages (marshall/unmarshall, serialize/deserialize).
-Instead of using some sophisticated data representation (like JSON or [MessagePack](https://msgpack.org/)) and a schema (like [JSON Schema](https://json-schema.org/)) together with some code generation (like [Quicktype](https://quicktype.io/)), we just transfer raw string or binary blobs in this example.
+Instead of using some sophisticated data representation (like JSON or [MessagePack](https://msgpack.org/)) and a schema (like [JSON Schema](https://json-schema.org/)) together with some code generation (like [Quicktype](https://quicktype.io/)), we just transfer raw strings or binary blobs in this example.

 ## How to run/explore